Zainy1453/Project-ND-1/readme.md

 For this project, I used Boston and Seattle's data to answer the following questions:

+1: How can you compare the reviews in both cities ?
-1. What aspects of a listing predict the price in both cities?
-In other words, if someone resides in either city, what can they do to increase the chances of renting out with airbnb at a higher price?
+2: What aspects of a listing influences the price in both cities?
+3: How can we predict the price?
-2. How do prices vary through the year in both cities ? when is the season and off season in both cities ?
+4: How do prices vary through the year in both cities ? when is the season and off season in both cities?
-3. How can the reviews be described in each city ?

 The full set of files related to this project are available [here](https://github.com/Zainy1453/Project-ND-1.git)